ashep/ujds/README.md

 ### Authorization

-If the `server.auth_token` is specified, the server will expect an `Authorization: Bearer XXX` HTTP header, where `XXX` must match the configured token value, otherwise the `403` HTTP status will be returned.
+If the `server.auth_token` configuration parameter is specified, the server will expect an `Authorization: Bearer XXX` HTTP header, where `XXX` must match the configured token value, otherwise the `403` HTTP status will be returned.

 ### Error handling

 If a request is not successful, the service responds with an HTTP status code other than 200, providing a JSON object with the `code` and `message` fields.
 Use that information to understand what went wrong.
 Example:

 ```shell